 3. Leveraging Experience and Scale

 Our team has a wealth of capital markets and investment management experience which ensures we are well placed to guide our clients through the ups and downs of the stock market.
-Furthermore, our scale allows us to maintain extremely competitive fees while offering best-in-class service.
+Furthermore, our scale allows us to maintain extremely competitive fees while offering high quality, client-focused service.

 The focus for all long-term investors should be on the fundamentals.